gfpkelly1986/milestone-project-heritage-housing-issues/README.md

     - Our ideal outcome is: to provide the client with a model that will predict the sale price of her inherited house to within +- 0.05% of the realised sale price.
     - The model success metrics are: 0.8 or above on both the Train and Test sets R2 score.
     -  Model failure is to be defined as:
-        - (A) a model which makes predictions outside of the range specified for acceptable predictions.
+        - A model which does not perform to the R2 metric of 0.8 for both Train and Test sets.
-        - (B) A model which predicts higher values for smaller houses than for larger houses.
+        - A model which predicts higher values for smaller houses than for larger houses.
 It is expected that square footage/area will be a key driver of 'Sale Price'.
     - The output is defined as: *Predicted Sale Price*.
 This is a continuous value.
     - The training data to fit the model comes from: [kaggle.com](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data)
         - This dataset contains: 1460 rows and 24 of data.